 - Facebook will automatically remove CTA button from the creative if the creative is created with the option to Publish as a public post on the page.

-- In order to get an accurate preview of the ad, see the ad preview in Smartly.io or check the ad preview in Ads Manager (Screencast instructions for ad preview in Ads Manager).
+- In order to get an accurate preview of the ad, you can use the "Facebook Ad Preview" feature in Smartly.io by accessing through your Ad's Creative or check the ad preview in Ads Manager.

 Adding subtitles or captions